MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 Additionally:

+- If the Azure Information Protection client is still signed in with the old account after completing these steps, delete all cookies from Internet Explorer, and then repeat steps 1 and 2.

+- If you are using single sign-on, you must sign out from Windows and sign in with your different user account after deleting the token file.
+The Azure Information Protection client then automatically authenticates by using your currently signed in user account.

 - This solution is supported for signing in as another user from the same tenant.
 It is not supported for signing in as another user from a different tenant.
 To test Azure Information Protection with multiple tenants, use different computers.

-- If you are using single sign-on, you must sign out from Windows and sign in with your different user account after editing the registry.
-The Azure Information Protection client then automatically authenticates by using your currently signed in user account.

 - You can use the **Reset settings** option from **Help and Feedback** to sign out and delete the currently downloaded Azure Information Protection policy.